 NOTES & TIPS

-• No fresh garlic on hand?
+• 6 medium garlic cloves yield about 2 tablespoons minced fresh garlic.
+No fresh garlic?
 Use 2 teaspoons garlic powder.

-• No fresh basil on hand?
+• 1/2 ounce fresh basil yields about 2 tablespoons chopped fresh basil.
+No fresh basil?
 Use 2 teaspoons dried basil.

 • This recipe is a great way to use up leftover or mealy tomatoes.
 Just chop ‘em up and throw ‘em in!